HarryStevens/shape2path/README.md

 ```

 ## API
-shape2path's functions take an options object whose properties correspond to the attributes of an SVG shape and returns an SVG path's `d` attribute.
+shape2path's functions all take a single argument: an options object whose properties correspond to the attributes of an SVG shape.
+Likewise, they all return a single string: an SVG path's `d` attribute.

 <a name="circle" href="#circle">#</a> shape2path.**circle**(*options*)